brendanwelzien/reading-notes201/class-01.md

 # ***HTML***
 ## Introduction (pp.2-11)
+*How People Access the Web*
+- people access websites using a software known as a web browser
+- there are web servers which host the website itself
+- there are devices that screen read the website for the user
 ## HTML Chapter 1: “Structure” (pp.12-39)
 * To start a webpage, go to *textedit* and begin